Engee documentation

 end;

-The design objective of this pulsed radar system is to detect non-fluctuating targets with a radar cross section (RCS) of at least one square metre at distances up to 5000 metres from the radar with a range resolution of 50 metres.
-The desired performance metric is a probability of detection (Pd) of 0.9 and a probability of false alarm (Pfa) of less than 1e-6.
-Since coherent detection requires phase information and is therefore computationally expensive, we use a non-coherent detection scheme.
-In addition, this example assumes that the medium is in free space.
+The purpose of developing this pulse radar system is to detect non-fluctuating targets with a radar cross-section (RCS) of at least 1 at a distance of up to 5,000 meters from the radar with a range resolution of 50 meters.
+The desired performance indicator is 0.9 detection probability (Pd) and less false alarm probability (Pfa). .
+Since coherent detection requires phase information and is therefore computationally expensive, we use an incoherent detection scheme.
+In addition, this example assumes that the environment is in free space.

 In [ ]: